picocms/Pico/CONTRIBUTING.md

 Pico aims to be a high quality Content Management System (CMS) but at the same time wants to give contributors freedom when submitting fixes or improvements.

+By contributing to Pico, you accept and agree to the *Developer Certificate of Origin* for your present and future contributions submitted to Pico.
+Please refer to the *Developer Certificate of Origin* section below.

-As such we want to *encourage* but not obligate you, the contributor, to follow these guidelines.
+Aside from this, we want to *encourage*, but not obligate you, the contributor, to follow the following guidelines.
 The only exception to this are the guidelines elucidated in the *Prevent `merge-hell`* section.
 Having said that: we really appreciate it when you apply the guidelines in part or wholly as that will save us time which, in turn, we can spend on bugfixes and new features.

 Issues
 ------